Preliminary Breath Test vs. Official Post-Arrest "Chemical Test"

-Generally, in DUIs, the most significant piece of evidence is the breath or blood sample.
-That’s because, when determining guilt, nothing is more persuasive than blood alcohol content (BAC).
+Generally, in DUI cases, the most significant piece of evidence is the breath or blood sample.
+That’s because, when determining guilt, nothing is more persuasive than blood alcohol content ("BAC").

-You are required to submit to a breath or blood test after you’re arrested.
-This is different than the preliminary (PAS) breath test during field sobriety tests before you are arrested, which is voluntary.
-Driving is considered a privilege, not a right.
-In California, that privilege is conditioned upon you consenting to provide a breath or blood sample if arrested for DUI.
-It’s called “implied” or “advance” consent.
+After you are arrested, by law, you are required to submit to a "chemical test," which is your choice between breath or blood test.
+This is different than the preliminary alcohol screening ("PAS") device breath test, which is administered as a field sobriety test before you are arrested.
+The pre-arrest PAS test is voluntary, but the post-arrest chemical test is not.
+That's because driving is considered a privilege, not a right.
+In California, your driving privilege is conditioned upon you consenting to provide a breath or blood sample if ever arrested for DUI.
+The courts call this “implied” or “advance” consent.

-If you refuse to provide a breath or blood sample, law enforcement generally cannot force you.
+If you refuse to provide a breath or blood sample, law enforcement generally cannot force a needle in you on the spot.
 Historically, forced blood draws were permitted.
 But, in 2013, the United States Supreme Court in Missouri v.
 McNeely changed the law.
 Now, if you refuse to take a test, officers must get a search warrant to force a blood draw.
 If not, they violate the Fourth Amendment’s prohibition against unreasonable searches and seizures.
-As a practical matter, getting a judge to sign a warrant on short notice, and most often late at night, may present challenges for law enforcement.
-However, warrants for blood draws are increasingly occurring as law enforcement agencies take steps to address that challenge.
+As a practical matter, getting a judge to sign a warrant on short notice, and most often late at night, may at times present a challenge for law enforcement.
+For the first few years following McNeely, agencies scrambled to get a system in place to address late night warrants.
+However, by now, most agencies have taken proper steps to address that challenge.